 Gabriel Kreuther, the two-Michelin-starred Alsatian chef who runs his own restaurant a few blocks west, has been the hotel's culinary director for years.
 Executive chef Ashfer Biju runs Chevalier, the hotel's main dining room, and the Grand Salon's afternoon tea service runs on Kreuther-backed pastry.
 One Michelin Key in the 2024 guide, Forbes Five-Star since 2016.

 The Grand Salon has a 64-arm chandelier and a bar wrapped in more crystal than most museums hold.
 Forbes has given it a Five-Star rating every year since 2016 and MoMA is literally across the road.
-Rates sit around $900 to $2,500 a night, which makes the 114 rooms one of the shorter queues in five-star Midtown if you know when to book.
+Rates sit firmly in the luxury band, which makes the 114 rooms one of the shorter queues in five-star Midtown if you know when to book.

 Late April–early May beats Met Gala.
 First two weeks of September beat UNGA.
 Anything Sep–Dec needs 60–90 days of lead time.